Brandon Nakashima: College years

 Nakashima graduated from high school, High Bluff Academy in San Diego, a semester early, before enrolling at the University of Virginia (UVA) in January 2019 at the age of 17 to play collegiate tennis for the Virginia Cavaliers.
 During his time at UVA, he finished the season with a 17–5 record in singles and 20–3 record in doubles.
 At the end of the season, he received the ACC-Freshman of the Year and All-ACC First Team awards, and also was selected for the All-ACC Academic Team.
 After one semester, he decided to forgo his remaining years of eligibility and turn professional.

-Professional career
+Career

-2020: ATP and Grand Slam debuts
+2020: Major and ATP debuts

 In February 2020, Nakashima received a wildcard into the Delray Beach Open (his first ATP main draw event), where he reached the quarterfinals, defeating Jiří Veselý and Cameron Norrie before falling to Yoshihito Nishioka.

-Later in the year, on his Grand Slam main draw debut as a wildcard at the US Open, Nakashima defeated Paolo Lorenzi before being beaten by fifth seed and eventual runner-up, Alexander Zverev.
+Later in the year, on his major main draw debut as a wildcard at the US Open, Nakashima defeated Paolo Lorenzi before being beaten by fifth seed and eventual runner-up, Alexander Zverev.